-The concept of the European Safari Company was born from the need that arose within Rewilding Europe’s areas for a platform to show the world the beauty of these destinations and allow people to easily access these.
+The concept of the European Safari Company was born in 2017 from the need that arose within Rewilding Europe’s areas for a platform to show the world the beauty of these destinations.
+We offer unique adventures that directly support nature, wildlife and local cultures in unique places across our continent.

-The European Safari Company offers unique adventures that directly support nature, wildlife and local cultures in unique places across our continent.
-Places where nature is still thriving or bouncing back due to rural depopulation, legal protection and rewilding efforts.
+We offer safaris in laces where nature is still thriving or bouncing back due to rural depopulation, legal protection and rewilding efforts.
 Places that have the opportunity to build a new future based on their unique setting, landscapes, wildlife, local culture and people.